opencrvs/infrastructure/examples/dev/README.md

     su - provision
     ```
 2. In your GitHub repository, navigate to **Settings → Actions → Runners** and verify that the runner appears as a self-hosted runner.
+3. Close your SSH connection and return to your checked out infrastructure code.

 ---

-## 3. Run Infrastructure Provision
+## 3. Run Infrastructure Provision with users you wish to have SSH access

+* Navigate to the `infrastructure/server-setup/inventory directory in your code.
+You will see an Ansible inventory yml file for your environment.
+* Add all required Devops administrators to the `your-environment.yml` file with their public SSH keys, giving them SSH access to the server.
-* Trigger the **provision workflow** from your repository.
+* Trigger the **Provision Infrastructure** workflow from your repository in Github Actions, selecting the appropriate branch and environment.

 Verification steps:
 * Verify that the Kubernetes self-hosted runner is visible under **Settings → Actions → Runners**.
-* You should be able to logic with any user defined under `users` section of inventory file.
+* You should be able to login with any user defined under `users` section of inventory file.
 * You should have access to kubernetes cluster after login, run command `kubectl config current-context`
 * Copy `.kube/config` to your laptop and configure `kubectl` locally instead of remote connection
 ---